muratk5n/thirdwave/en/README.md

 ---

-He wanted a female first officer yes, good...
-But let's not forget the (Trek) universe he created had **no money**.
+He wanted a female first officer yes.
+Great...
+But let's not forget the (Trek) universe he created has **no money**.
 So, no. He was a full-blown progressive not a lukewarm tool.

 "Gene Roddenberry always wanted to have a female first officer in the